-Historical Quanex Corporation Adjustments Historical Vehicular Products Segment (In thousands, except per share amounts Pro Forma Quanex Building Products(1) Net sales \$ 2,032,572 \$ (988,799) \$ - \$ 1,043,773 Cost and expenses: Cost of sales (exclusive of items shown separately below) 1,617,399 (782,313) (4,936)(2) 830,150 Selling, general and administrative 92,705 (17,840) (2,046)(3) 72,819 Depreciation and amortization 71,074 (34,075) 36,999 Operating income 251,394 (154,571) 6,982 103,805 Interest expense (4,818) 3,796(4) (1,022) Other, net 4,240 (4,119)(5) 121 Income from continuing operations before income taxes 250,816 (154,571) 6,659 102,904 Income tax expense (90,503) 55,449 (3,566)(6) (38,620) Income from continuing operations \$ 160,313 \$ (99,122) \$ 3,093 \$ 64,284 Basic earnings per share from continuing operations \$ 4.28 \$ 1.72 Diluted earnings per share from continuing operations \$ 4.09 \$ 1.69 Weighted average common shares outstanding: Basic 37,479 37,479 Diluted 39,708 (1,642)(7) 38,066
+Adjustm ents Historical Quanex Corporation Historical Vehicular Products Segment (In thousands, except Other - Pro Forma Quanex Building Products(1) Net sales \$ 2,032,572 \$ (988,799) \$ - \$ 1,043,773 Cost and expenses: Cost of sales (exclusive of items shown separately below) 1,617,399 (782,313) (4,936)(2) 830,150 Selling, general and administrative 92,705 (17,840) (2,046)(3) 72,819 Depreciation and amortization 71,074 (34,075) - 36,999 Operating income 251,394 (154,571) 6,982 103,805 Interest expense (4,818) 3,796(4) (1,022) Other, net 4,240 - (4,119)(5) 121 Income from continuing operations before income taxes 250,816 (154,571) 6,659 102,904 Income tax expense (90,503) 55,449 (3,566)(6) (38,620) Income from continuing operations \$ 160,313 \$ (99,122) \$ 3,093 \$ 64,284 Basic earnings per share from continuing operations \$ 4.28 \$ 1.72 Diluted earnings per share from continuing operations \$ 4.09 \$ 1.69 Weighted average common shares outstanding: Basic 37,479 37,479 Diluted 39,708 (1,642)(7) 38,066

-- (1) Management anticipates that Quanex Corporation will incur a pre-tax loss on assumed cash settlement of Quanex Corporation's Convertible Senior Debentures, currently estimated to be \$138.0 million based on an assumed stock price of \$53.00 (closing price on December 21, 2007).
-Management also expects Quanex Corporation to recognize merger related pre-tax expenses of approximately \$1.0 million for the accelerated vesting of restricted stock, approximately \$26.8 million for the cash settlement of stock options based on options outstanding as of December 31, 2007 and the same assumed stock price of \$53.00.
-Additionally, management expects that one-time pre-tax expenses of \$20.4 million for transaction related expenses, primarily related to investment banking, legal, accounting and benefit administration conversion fees, will be required to complete the various transactions, including the merger and spin-off.
+(1) Management anticipates that Quanex Corporation will incur a pre-tax loss on assumed cash settlement of Quanex Corporation's Convertible Senior Debentures, currently estimated to be \$138.2 million based on an assumed stock price of \$53.00 (closing price on February 20, 2008).
+Management also expects Quanex Corporation to recognize merger related pre-tax expenses of approximately \$0.8 million for the accelerated vesting of restricted stock, approximately \$26.8 million for the cash settlement of stock options based on options outstanding as of December 31, 2007 and the same assumed stock price of \$53.00.
+Additionally, management expects that one-time pre-tax expenses of \$21.0 million for transaction related expenses, primarily related to investment banking, legal, accounting and benefit administration conversion fees, will be required to complete the various transactions, including the merger and spin-off.
 Of these expenses, management estimates that approximately \$5.0 million relate to the spin-off, of which Quanex Building Products Corporation will be responsible for half.
-These nonrecurring items have not been reflected in the pro forma consolidated statements of income. - (2) Represents pro forma adjustments to Quanex Corporation corporate expenses for non-building products related items.
-The cost of sales adjustment is almost entirely comprised of a \$5.0 million elimination of the estimated vehicular products segment's LIFO expense that has historically been calculated on a single pool basis and recorded as a corporate expense item. - (3) The adjustment to selling, general and administrative expense is to remove those expenditures historically recorded as Quanex Corporation corporate expenses that are either directly related to Vehicular Products segment employees or legacy items.
+These nonrecurring items have not been reflected in the pro forma consolidated statements of income.

+(2) Represents pro forma adjustments to Quanex Corporation corporate expenses for non-building products related items.
+The cost of sales adjustment is almost entirely comprised of a \$5.0 million elimination of the estimated vehicular products segment's LIFO expense that has historically been calculated on a single pool basis and recorded as a corporate expense item.
+Quanex Building Products recognized \$8.1 million of expense associated with LIFO on a pro forma basis.

+(3) The adjustment to selling, general and administrative expense is to remove those expenditures historically recorded as Quanex Corporation corporate expenses that are either directly related to Vehicular Products segment employees or legacy items.
 Legacy items are comprised of expenditures that relate to operations previously owned by Quanex Corporation and expenditures associated with former corporate employees.
 Specific adjustments include \$1.4 million of legacy stock based compensation and \$1.1 million of legacy benefit plan costs.
+These amounts are being eliminated for pro forma purposes because the liabilities and any future expenses associated with the legacy items will remain with Quanex Corporation and will not be assumed by Quanex Building Products Corporation.